Gotland rabbit: Appearance and personality

 Despite having never been bred towards a written breed standard until recent times, most Gotland rabbits share a distinctive and recognizable type.
 The variety is of medium size with an adult weight of 3–4 kg (6.6-8.8 lb).
 The body of the doe is relatively elongated with a fine head while the buck is usually somewhat more compact with a rounder head and thicker muzzle.
-There is no weight difference between the genders.
+There is no weight difference between the sexes.
 The ears are of medium length and relatively thin, pointed rather than rounded.
 The eyes are somewhat large with an alert expression.
 Any eye colour is allowed.

 The coat is short and fine, usually straight although a few rex coated Gotlands have been known.
 Any pattern and colour is allowed.

 The temperament of the Gotland rabbit is described as lively and curious, with the rabbit often being very interested in its environment.
 The Gotland is a medium quality producer with an average of 6-8 kits per litter, more rarely 10 or more.
 The does are usually good mothers that can be very protective of their young.
 The kits grow relatively slowly compared to modern production breeds, but in return require less feed.
 The Gotland rabbit is considered a hardy variety that is rarely affected by disease or genetic defects.